ETCDEVTeam/sidekick-tx2poa/README.md

 Since signatures are 65 bytes long, they're too big to fit into a block header's `extraData` field limited to 32 bytes.
 Instead, `S` is "chunked" into `s1` and `s2`, where as a concatenated string `s1+s2 == S`.
 As-is, `s1` has length of 16 and `s2` has a string length of 116 including the `0x` prefix, but this is a mostly arbitrary number within field size limit bounds.

-`s1` is then set by the authority node as it's miner's `extraData` field value, and `s2` is included as transaction `data` in a transaction that is created and broadcasted to the network for each new block.
+`s1` is then set by the authority node `M` as it's `extraData` field value, and `s2` is included as transaction `data` in a transaction that is created and broadcasted to the network for each new block.

 If miner `M` wins the block, any node on the network can verify it's authority by using `EcRecover` to verify that